pkozlov/ChessBot/README.md

 - Unit tests
 - Translations to other languages
 - List of your games
-- Move history with possibility to go backward and forward
+- History of game moves with possibility to go backward and forward
+- Logging and tracing

 Feel free to make PR